jembi/JeMPI/documentation/ui-user-guide.md

 ![Browse Patients screen: Filter by, Get Interactions toggle](.gitbook/assets/42.png)

 When the Get interactions toggle is switched on, the system displays the Golden record (GR) (row highlighted in yellow) and the linked patient interactions.
 All patient interactions that belong to the GR are displayed under the GR.
+To view the details of a patient, select the relevant row.
 In order to view the details of a patient, select the relevant row.
 System navigates to a detailed view of the selected patient’s interactions.

 **View Details of Patient Interaction**